 - Decorative accessories are used to add a formal look to a room.
-Choose shiny metals, plates and vases of china or porcelain, or leather-bound books.
+Choose shiny metals, plates, and vases of china or porcelain, or leather-bound books.
 Pairs of accessories carry through the symmetry of the decor.

 - Real or artificial plants and flowers, placed in interesting and elegant containers, add texture and color to a formal interior.

-- A dining room is the perfect place to introduce a formal look.
+- A dining room is a perfect place to introduce a formal look.
 Choose from a wide range of elegant and beautiful china, crystal, and silver.
 A simple gold-banded dinner plate set atop elegant linens with sparkling silver flatware and beautiful cut crystal stemware creates a perfect formal setting for dining.

 If you like the precise, ordered formal style, find ways to incorporate some of it into your home.
 However, if you're less fond of the formal look, you may prefer a casual style.